Manage cookies

 How is pomace olive oil made

-Also, the fact that you can safely heat this olive oil up to 260 degrees Celsius makes it great for frying and sautéing at high temperatures.
-For cold uses, like with bread, over your salad, or in sauces, we would choose (organic) extra virgin olive oil.
-It has more flavor and is packed with healthy nutrients like vitamins, minerals, polyphenols, and antioxidants.
+Another benefit: you can safely heat this oil up to 260 degrees Celsius, making it ideal for high-temperature cooking.
+For cold use — like dipping bread, drizzling over salads, or blending into sauces — we recommend (organic) extra virgin olive oil instead.
+It has more flavor and is rich in healthy nutrients such as vitamins, minerals, polyphenols, and antioxidants.

-Want to learn more about the different types of olive oil?
-You can find information about Greek olive oil, extra virgin olive oil, and organic olive oil.
+Want to learn more about different types of olive oil?
+You’ll also find information abou